RyanKadri/rk0.xyz/packages/site/src/lessons/lesson10/lab/js-libraries-lab.md

 In this lab, you will be learning how to better modularize and organize your code.
 You will also learn a more modern way to include Open Source Javascript libraries in your projects.
 In Part One, you will get a chance to write some practical JQuery.
 In Part Two, you will improve that code by breaking it into more manageable pieces with ES6 imports and Parcel.
-Finally, in Part Three, you will use the skills you learned in Parts 1 and 2 to adapt your Final Project site to use the Parcel bundler.
+Finally, in Part 3, you will use the skills you learned in Parts 1 and 2 to adapt your Final Project site to use the Parcel bundler.
-Doing so will give you the freedom to use an open source graphing / data visualization library to add charts to your site.
+Doing this will give you the freedom to use an open source graphing / data visualization library to add charts to your site.

 </article>